entelecheia/dotfiles/README.md

 Features:

-* Sync once every dotfile in Git for different usages
+- Sync once every dotfile in Git for different usages
-* Allow dotfile templating
+- Allow dotfile templating
-* Dynamically generated dotfile contents with pre-defined variables
+- Dynamically generated dotfile contents with pre-defined variables
-* Comparison between deployed and stored dotfiles
+- Comparison between deployed and stored dotfiles
-* Handling multiple profiles with different sets of dotfiles
+- Handling multiple profiles with different sets of dotfiles
-* Easily import and update dotfiles
+- Easily import and update dotfiles
-* Handle files and directories
+- Handle files and directories
-* Support symlinking of dotfiles
+- Support symlinking of dotfiles
-* Associate actions to the deployment of specific dotfiles
+- Associate actions to the deployment of specific dotfiles
-* Associate transformations for storing encrypted/compressed dotfiles
+- Associate transformations for storing encrypted/compressed dotfiles
-* Provide solutions for handling dotfiles containing sensitive information
+- Provide solutions for handling dotfiles containing sensitive information

 Also check out the [blog post](https://deadc0de.re/articles/dotfiles.html), the [example](#getting-started), the [documentation](https://dotdrop.readthedocs.io/) or how [people are using dotdrop](https://dotdrop.readthedocs.io/en/latest/misc/people-using-dotdrop/) for more.

+## Changelog

+See the [CHANGELOG] for more information.

+## Contributing

+Contributions are welcome!
+Please see the [contributing guidelines] for more information.

+## License

+This project is released under the [MIT License][license-url].